START by exploring Library OneSearch (includes books, ebooks, academic journals, newspapers)

 Statistical Abstract of the United States (Proquest) Standard summary of statistics on the social, political, and economic organization of the United States – including vital and health statistics.

 A large, evidence-based online resource covering thousands of internal medicine, pediatric, OB/GYN, and surgical topics.
 Designed to answer point-of-care clinical questions.

 *Statistics Resources Guide

-CINAHL Plus with Full-Text -comprehensive and highly-authoritative database for research in nursing and health sciences
+CINAHL Complete -comprehensive and highly-authoritative database for research in nursing and health sciences

 ERIC -resources in education including journal articles from research/scholarly and practitioner literature